2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Director and Professor at Competition Law Research Center, China University of Political Science and Law

-SHI Jianzhong is the Director and Professor at the Competition Law Research Center, China University of Political Science and Law.
+SHI Jianzhong was the Director and Professor at the Competition Law Research Center, China University of Political Science and Law, specializing in competition law.

 WANG Xixin